devonjones/openforge-tutorials/sets/README.md

 ### Cut-Stone Half-Height

-* 2x2 Curved Half-Height - No known implementation
 * [2x2 Curved Square](https://www.thingiverse.com/thing:2314886) (Not our tiles, but they work)
-* 4x4 Curved Half-Height - No known implementation
+* 2x2, 2x4, 4x2, 4x4 Curved Half-Height - No known implementation

 If you are interested in the missing tiles happening, [Patrons](https://www.patreon.com/masterworktools) can [vote](http://openforge.masterwork-tools.com/) on new tiles.